open-mmlab/mmpose/projects/rtmpose/README.md

 # Inference for a video
 # Please pass the folder of the model, not the model file
 ./bin/pose_tracker {det work-dir} {pose work-dir} {your_video.mp4} --device cuda

+# Inference using webcam
+# Please pass the folder of the model, not the model file
+./bin/pose_tracker {det work-dir} {pose work-dir} 0 --device cuda
 ```

 For details, see [Pipeline Inference](#-step4-pipeline-inference).